-A. M.

-Music 8:45 to 9:00
+A. M. Music 8:45 to 9:00

 Opening exercises 9:00 to 9:15

 Change.

 Spelling and Word Analysis, in all classes except the Senior, 9:20 to 9:35

 Change.

 Recitations

 Change.
 Recitations

-Change.
+'Change.

 Recitations

-Noon intermission, 12:05 to 1:05.

-Р. М.
+P. M.

 Recitations 1:05 to 1:50

 Change.

-Recitations 1:55 to 2:40
+Recitations

 Change.

-Recitations 2:45 to 3:30
+Recitations, Tuesdays and Thursdays 2:45 to 3:30

-•

-As will be observed from an examination of the Course of Study, each student who does the regular work of a class will have twenty-five periods of each week occupied.
-Eight periods per week during most of the course require physical in excess of brain work.
-One of the six periods each day is expected to be devoted to work in the library, and the program will be so arranged that not more than two classes will be in that room at the same time.
+As will be observed from an examination of the Course of Study, each student who does the regular work of a class will have from twenty-three to twenty-five periods of each week occupied.
+Seven periods per week during most of the course require physical in excess of brain work.
+One period each day is expected to be devoted to work in the library, and the program will be so arranged that not more than two classes will be in that room at the same time.

-TEXT-BOOKS.
+LIST OF TEXT-BOOKS REQUIRED.